 Getting a Chorkie

-Getting a Chorkie puppy from a breeder can be costly - easily setting you back $700 - $1200 per pup - and it can be difficult to know whether or not you’ll be buying from an ethical, reputable breeder.
+Much like choosing a Chihuahua, getting a Chorkie puppy from a breeder can be costly - easily setting you back $700 - $1200 per pup - and it can be difficult to know whether or not you’ll be buying from an ethical, reputable breeder.

 The good news is, despite its reputation as a designer dog, there are often Chorkies to be found in rescue and adoption shelters around the country.
 With so many pups in need of a forever home, choosing to adopt is a great choice - and better for your pocket, too, as you’ll often only need to pay the adoption fees to cover important things like vaccinations and health checks.